quantiota/AI-Agent-Farm/README.md

 ![infrastructure diagram](./infrastructure-diagram.png)

-:pencil: this diagram has been generated using Excalidraw
+:pencil: this diagram has been generated using [app.diagrams.net](https://app.diagrams.net/)

 ### Features
 - The AI Agents can run multiple tasks simultaneously, and processes are distributed across the workers for maximum efficiency.